Polyaspartic vs. Epoxy Floor Coating: Why We Stopped Using Epoxy

 It Defeats "Hot Tire Pickup"

 Polyaspartic has a much higher heat tolerance than epoxy.
-It also bonds to the concrete in a different manner.
+It also bonds to the concrete differently.
 It doesn't just "sit on top" like epoxy; it wicks into the concrete's pores, creating a permanent, unbreakable bond.
 Your hot tires can't weaken it.
-The debate over epoxy vs. polyaspartic garage floors ends the first hot summer day you park your car without any worry.
+The debate over epoxy vs. polyaspartic garage floors ends on the first hot summer day when you park your car without worry.

 It's Safe for Your Home